GT Assessment & Eligibility

 Coppell ISD Gifted and Talented Services are designed to provide an academically challenging education for learners who perform or show the potential to perform at a remarkably high level of accomplishment when compared to other learners of the same age, experience, or environment, and:

 - Excel in a specific academic field (mathematics, language arts, science, or social studies), and/or

 All kindergarten learners are considered to determine whether they exhibit a need for Gifted Services.
-During the 2022-2023 school year, the district will collect a minimum of 2 data points to determine a need for further assessment and potentially for services.
-Once screening is complete for all CISD kindergarten learners, notification letters will be sent home to parents/guardians (by March 1st), and learners identified as requiring GT Services will begin participation during the second semester.
+During the 2022-2023 school year, the district will collect a minimum of 3 data points to determine a need for further assessment and potentially for services.
+Once screening is complete for all CISD kindergarten learners, notification letters will be sent home to parents/guardians (by March 1st), and learners identified for GT Services will begin receiving services in March 2023.